cville/conduct/README.md

 ### When addressing misconduct

 1. **Seek counsel** with other organizers.
 Operate on consensus.
 Recuse yourself if you are affected by misconduct.
 When needed, identify and deputize assistant organizers to assist in resolving an issue.
+When others have raised concerns about misconduct, confirm which details are okay to share with other organizers.
 2. **Review again** the "what to do" sections which speak to the parties involved.
 Incorporate these steps into your forthcoming plan.
 3. With fellow organizers, **discuss a plan** to resolve the issue of misconduct.
 Document details to support the plan.
 4. **Carry out that plan**.